Salary Range: $9,584 - $10,417 per month

-- Develop, mentor, and train Financial Analysts, Junior Financial Analysts and Fiscal Specialists as it pertains to managing the budgets, developing forecasts, costing, and working with PI’s on the review of their grant funding.
+- Develop, mentor, and train Financial Analysts as it pertains to managing budgets, developing projections, interpreting financial data, costing, and working with budget owners on the review of their funding.

-- Review and analyze monthly financial results and develop mechanisms to provide regular updates to senior leadership.
+- Review and interpret monthly financial results and develop mechanisms to provide regular updates to senior leadership.

 - Identify and explain budget variances and provide recommendations accordingly.